Face to Face and Internet Distance learning both have their own pros and cons.

 - Online Learning Pros and Cons

 Online Learning Cons Online Learning Pros Communication Verbal: Lecture videos can use up a lot of data if they are quite large Verbal: Lecture videos can be viewed as many times as a person would like.
 They can be paused, fast forwarded etc. You don’t have to worry about missing any important information.
 Non Verbal: Lecture notes may require a lot of reading and this can be time consuming.
 Non Verbal: Notes can be printed and viewed at any time and place.
 Students can also add to their own notes for study purposes.
 Human interaction: This is virtual and for those who prefer the face-to- face interaction could find this to be unsatisfactory.
 Human interaction: This is virtual and done through a type of forum or chat service.
 It’s nice for those who tend to be shy but still prefer to be heard and have questions.
 Learning Materials Study Materials: These can be in the form of E-books and videos.
 It could end up using quite a bit of data.
 Study Materials: These can be in form of E-books and videos.
 They can be accessed 24/7 anytime and at any place.
 Students don’t have to carry textbooks and notes with them to lectures or classes.
 Cost Additional costs may apply if you need to purchase hardware and software for your course.
 Short courses are more accessible and can also be more affordable than completing a full study programme you may not need to do.
-Most of the time study material will be available online so you wouldn’t necessarily have to add in the extra cost of textbooks.
-Access to online libraries, saves in traveling costs and fees for lending books One could save on travel and accommodation costs The amount of time needed to travel to class would be eliminated Timing Having the freedom to study at your own time takes dedication and commitment.
+Most of the time study material will be available in any web browser so you wouldn’t necessarily have to add in the extra cost of textbooks.
+Access to internet libraries, saves in traveling costs and fees for lending books One could save on travel and accommodation costs The amount of time needed to travel to class would be eliminated Timing Having the freedom to study at your own time takes dedication and commitment.
 If you aren’t very committed or motivated, you could end up failing your course.
-By having everything you need accessible to you online, you can juggle both work and studies together.
+By having everything you need accessible to you in a web browser, you can juggle both work and studies together.
 Allocating your lunch break to your studies is one start.

 SACOB also checks in with you throughout your studies.
 It’s human to get caught up at work or in your personal life, we’re here to check in and help any way we can.

 You can use your holiday time and any other free or spare time you may have.
 If you are ahead of schedule you can start with your revision sooner or spend that extra time on your assignments you may have.
-Feedback and Interaction This is virtual and can sometimes be confusing or not to the point and becomes misleading Most online courses have quiz exams and tests which gives you your results then and there Depending on your tuition provider, turnaround times for responding to queries or assignments may vary and one needs to wait for a response.
+Feedback and Interaction This is virtual and can sometimes be confusing or not to the point and becomes misleading Most internet based courses have quiz exams and tests which gives you your results then and there Depending on your tuition provider, turnaround times for responding to queries or assignments may vary and one needs to wait for a response.
 One can ask as many questions as they like relevant to their studies.

 SACOB also has a turnaround time of 24 hours.